How to buy in our auctions

 3. Telephone bidding

-If you are successful with your bid an invoice will be emailed to you immediately after the sale.
+If your bid is successful, an invoice will be emailed to you shortly after the auction ends.

 Other ways to bid